Fine Art Watercolour Paper

 Original Painting Medium: Gouache and watercolour

 Scientific Name: Fuchsia magellanica

 Region: South America

 When we moved into our home seven years ago we found a number of neglected, overgrown fuchsia bushes.
 They were very tall and straggly and during early winter we cut them back almost to ground level.
 Though this seemed a rather harsh procedure we were delighted with the profusion of flowers that appeared throughout the following year, and over all the years since.

 I decided I would like to portray one of these pretty plants and in 2002 painted this study in gouache and watercolour.

 Fuchsia plants are native to Central and South America and New Zealand.
-For many years, I have made hanging baskets and often have a deliciate trailing fuchsia as a centre piece.
+For many years, I have made hanging baskets and often have a delicate trailing fuchsia as a centrepiece.